infomaven/python-experiments/README.md

 # python-experiments
-Experiments in performance and memory profiling using Python
+CS experiments using the Python language